Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Conclusion

-At this stage we now have a set of functioning and tested performance review APIs.
-All the desired functionality is now complete.
+At this stage we now have a set of functioning and tested employee CRUD-based APIs.
 These are now essentially ready for deployment; obviously, before doing so security would need to be integrated into the solution.

-Next we will implement the [employee search](./Employee-Search.md) endpoint.
+Next we will implement a new [employee search](./Employee-Search.md) endpoint.